hbacelar8/rust-embedded-examples/examples/serial-pwm-interrupt/README.md

-# Serial PWM Polling
+# Serial PWM Interrupt

-This project handles a serial communication protocol by polling the USART2 in order to control a RGB LED and a buzzer using PWM.
+This project handles a serial communication protocol through serial interruptions in order to control a RGB LED and a buzzer using PWM.

 ## Wiring
 | Pin | Function  |